TOP 50 OPM BANDS OF THE '90S | PART 4

 90S HITS: ANAK NG GABI, SMB, SUGO NG DILIM, ANG HIMIG NATIN, DAMA DE NOCHE

-I was oblivious to their existence at first since I wasn’t into the Pinoy heavy metal part of OPM then.
-That sucks because when I encountered their music now I realized that I seriously missed out on a lot of good things.
-Thanks a lot to Afro-American boybands like Damage, Az Yet, and Boys II Men, British boybands like Ant and Dec, Take That, and Boyzone, and Australian boybands like Code Red and 911!
-YOU ROBBED ME OF MUSICAL AWESOMENESS!
-Their music roams from a la Wolfgang-like to a la Shampoo ni Lola.
-There are moments where they sound “lata” and they growl at times but I am now appreciating their brand of music.
-A friend told me that SMB, their version of Himig Natin, and Dama de Noche are great hits and I believe him.
-But if I’m going to pick a favorite song from this band, I’d probably say I find Anak ng Gabi awesome.
+I was totally oblivious to their existence at first since I wasn’t into the Pinoy heavy metal scene back then.
+And that really sucks, because now that I’ve discovered their music, I realize I seriously missed out on a lot of good stuff.
+Thanks a lot, Afro-American boybands like Damage, Az Yet, and Boyz II Men; British boybands like Ant and Dec, Take That, and Boyzone; and Australian boybands like Code Red and 911 — you robbed me of musical awesomeness!
+Their sound ranges from Wolfgang-like riffs to Shampoo ni Lola vibes.
+Sometimes they get a bit “lata,” and yes, they growl now and then, but I’m really starting to appreciate their style.
+A friend told me that SMB, their version of Himig Natin, and Dama de Noche are all great hits, and I believe him.
+But if I had to pick a favorite, it’d probably be Anak ng Gabi — that track is just awesome.

 26 AGAW AGIMAT